JuliaAstro/LombScargle.jl/README.md

-If the signal has uncertainties, the `signal` vector can also be a vector of `Measurement` objects (from [`Measurements.jl`](https://github.com/giordano/Measurements.jl) package), in which case you don’t need to pass a separate `errors` vector for the uncertainties of the signal.
+If the signal has uncertainties, the `signal` vector can also be a vector of `Measurement` objects (from [`Measurements.jl`](https://github.com/giordano/Measurements.jl) package), in which case you need not to pass a separate `errors` vector for the uncertainties of the signal.
 You can create arrays of `Measurement` objects with the `measurement` function, see `Measurements.jl` manual at http://measurementsjl.readthedocs.io/ for more details.

 ### Fast Algorithm ###